jonmosco/dotfiles/README.md

 Dependencies:
 -------------------------------------------------------------------------------

-The script dotlink4.sh will now take arguments that will configure the proper profile based on what you will be needing on the particular system it is being set up on.
+The script dotlink4.sh will now take arguments to set up the appropriate environment based on what is needed.

 Linux:
 - Bash